- What are my collection days? How can I receive a collection schedule and program information?

 - Does the County have bulk item pickup?

-A. Baltimore County residents can download their collection schedule and trash and recycling information guide (PDF) online.
+A. Baltimore County residents can download their collection schedule and trash and recycling program guide (PDF) online.
 Schedules and guides may also be requested by calling the Bureau of Solid Waste Management's customer service line at 410-887-2000.

 Q. What are “yard materials”?
 When do yard materials collections occur?